William J. Crain

-William Jerrol "Will" Crain (born 1961) is an American lawyer who has served an associate justice of the Louisiana Supreme Court since 2019.
-He is a nominee to serve as a United States district judge of the United States District Court for the Eastern District of Louisiana.
+William Jerrol "Will" Crain (born 1961) is an American lawyer who has served as a United States district judge of the United States District Court for the Eastern District of Louisiana since 2025.
+He was previously an associate justice of the Louisiana Supreme Court from 2019 to 2025.

 Education

-Crain was born in 1961, in Bogalusa, Louisiana.
+Crain was born in 1961 in Bogalusa, Louisiana.
 He is a 1979 graduate of Bogalusa High School.
 He graduated with a Bachelor of Arts degree from Louisiana State University in 1983.
 He received his Juris Doctor from Louisiana State University Paul M. Hebert Law Center in 1986.

 Career

 Crain served for 22 years as a partner and lawyer at the Jones Fussell Law Firm in Covington, where he litigated cases in both state and federal courts.

 State judicial service

-He was a Judge of the Saint Tammany Parish District Court from 2009 to 2013.
-From 2013 to 2019, he was a Judge of the Louisiana First Circuit Court of Appeal.
+He was a judge of the Saint Tammany Parish District Court from 2009 to 2013.
+From 2013 to 2019, he was a judge of the Louisiana First Circuit Court of Appeal.
 He was sworn in as an appellate judge on December 14, 2012.